Paint The Kitchen Red

 What can I use instead of dried porcini mushrooms?

-If you can find a ‘meaty’ mushroom, like portobello, shiitake, baby bella use those.
-Otherwise just use regular button mushrooms.
+If you can find a ‘meaty’ mushroom, like portobello, shiitake, or baby bella, use those.
+Otherwise, use regular button mushrooms.

 How much is 12 ounces of pasta?